Game-Dev-Baram-Chahine/Ibrahim-EX4-B/README.md

 # Ibrahim-EX4-B

-This repo is for a 3d tetris racing game, it's for the second part of exericse 4.
+This repository is for a 3D tetris racing game, it's for the second part of exericse 4.

 [Play on itch](https://gamedevbc.itch.io/ibrahim-ex4-b)